 If you’re in need of clothing, then the plaza has got you covered.
 Chico’s, Beach Daisy and Patchington all offer a great selection of women’s clothes in various colorful styles.
 Swim ‘N Sport swimwear offers a wide selection of designer swimwear and Richard’s Reef offers lovely jewelry and other gifts.
 After you’re done shopping, how about watching a movie in the Marco Movie Theater?

 For those who need a bite to eat, there is a wide range of restaurants offering Italian, Tex-Mex and Seafood cuisines.
 And for dessert, stop at either Beebe’s Ice Cream or Dolce Mare.
 The Marco Walk Plaza is the perfect spot for a relaxing afternoon, and comes highly recommended.
+That’s why it’s on our Top 10 Things to Do on Marco Island list.
 You can find more information on their website.

 Learn about Marco Island’s amazing history and the different people who lived on the land over the centuries.
 In the town’s center, this large museum houses many permanent and travelling exhibits on the history of Marco Island.